 Frequently Asked Questions

-One figure is the total cost.
-The other figure is the deposit.
-Total cost for that particular tour is $50 per ticket, but you only pay a $25 deposit to reserve your spot.
+The larger figure is the total cost.
+The smaller figure is the deposit.
+Total cost for that particular tour is $55 per ticket, but at checkout you pay just a $30 deposit to reserve your spot.
 You pay the remaining balance of $25 at the time of the tour.
 Our other tours follow a similar pattern.

 We don't require you to pay the full price up front.
 You put down only a portion of the price and that reserves your spot on the tour.
 You will then pay the remaining balance at the time of the tour with whichever tour vendor you end up with.
 We work with a variety of companies, handpicked by us based on their excellent reputations, and this is how they prefer it.

 We run this website on SquareSpace and unfortunately their store doesn't have the ability to show a full price, an amount due now and a remaining deposit.
 So we have tried to make it as clear as possible in our descriptions what the total cost is, how much you need to pay now and how much you will owe.

 After you submit your order and we have confirmed your spot on the tour, we will also send you a follow up email, text or phone call that specifically details total cost, deposit and remaining balance.

 Here's the short version: Let us know at least a couple days in advance if you need to cancel, otherwise you may lose your deposit and possibly be charged an additional cancellation fee.
 If the tour is cancelled by the tour operator for any reason, such as bad weather, you will receive a full refund.